-Because the FDIC's ability to assert this right is dictated by state law or ethics policies controlling the attorney-client relationship, the validity of this assertion will vary.
-See John K. Villa, Bank Directors', Officers' and Lawyers' Civil Liabilities § 2.01[B] (2008-2 supplement).
+^{32.} Because the FDIC's ability to assert this right is dictated by state law or ethics policies controlling the attorney-client relationship, the validity of this assertion will vary.
+See JOHN K. VILLA, BANK DIRECTORS', OFFICERS' AND LAWYERS' CIVIL LIABILITIES § 2.01[B] (2008-2 Supp.
+2008).